jyreep/apple-mango-banana/DataCleaningDocumentation/DataCleaningDocument.md

 **Burn history and sand skink** 1.
 Corrected "Crooked Lake Prarie" to "Crooked Lake Prairie"

-**Water Quality Data** 1.
-Added index column for easy visualizations 2.
-Deleted comments column 3.
-Copied and pasted each month's data onto the same sheet, keeping the columns in line
+**Water Quality Data**
+1. Added index column for easy visualizations
+2. Deleted comments column
+3. Copied and pasted each month's data onto the same sheet, keeping the columns in line
+4. Removed rows with no observations.
+They were rare (4) and made summaries much more difficult.

 *Contributorship Statement: Aysha Ruhi Damda, Hemachandra Ghanta, and Jeremy Reep contributed to the data cleaning undertaking and the writing of this document.*